Tooth Knocked Out? Seek Prompt Care

 If there is a chance the tooth was swallowed or inhaled, inform the dental team during your visit.

-Even if the tooth is missing, it’s still important to see a dentist without delay.
+Even if the tooth is missing, it’s still important to see a dentist promptly.
 A thorough examination can help identify whether other structures, such as neighbouring teeth or soft tissues, have been injured.

 X-rays may also be necessary to determine if any part of the tooth remains in the socket or if further treatment is required.

-The team at our Bunbury dental clinic will assess the injury and recommend appropriate next steps.
-Call as soon as possible to arrange care.
+The team at our Bunbury dental clinic can assess the injury and discuss appropriate next steps with you.

 Can a knocked-out tooth be reattached?

 In some cases, a dentist can reposition a knocked-out tooth into the socket.
-This depends on several factors, including how long the tooth has been out of the mouth, whether it was kept moist, the manner in which it was handled, and the condition of the surrounding tissues.
+This depends on several factors, including how long the tooth has been out of the mouth, whether it was kept moist, how it was handled, and the condition of the surrounding tissues.

-If the tooth is in good condition and the supporting structures are not severely damaged, the dentist may attempt to stabilise it using a temporary splint.
-This holds the tooth in place while the surrounding bone and tissue begin to heal.
+Suppose the tooth is in good condition and the supporting structures are not severely damaged.
+In that case, the dentist may attempt to stabilise it using a temporary splint, which can help support the tooth while the surrounding bone and tissue heal, depending on the circumstances.

-Eversmile Dental’s dental professionals will assess your specific situation and explain the available care options.
+The team at Eversmile Dental can assess your situation and explain the available care options.
 Ongoing monitoring is often required, and in some cases, additional treatment may be recommended.

 How long can a knocked-out tooth survive outside the mouth?

 A knocked-out tooth may remain suitable for reinsertion if it is placed back in the socket or kept moist in milk or saline within 30 to 60 minutes.
-After this period, the cells on the root surface begin to break down, reducing the likelihood of a successful outcome.
+After this period, the cells on the root surface may begin to degenerate, which can reduce the chance of a favourable outcome.

 Here are some ways to care for the tooth while waiting to see a dentist: